alanyongy/featured-projects/README.md

-# featured-projects
-A showcase of my software projects with technical breakdowns and visual demonstrations of key features.

-&nbsp;
 ## 👋 Hi, I'm Alan Yong

 I'm a third-year Computer Science student passionate about building tools, games, and automation scripts that solve real problems.
 Below is a curated list of my most notable projects.